rhel-labs/learn-katacoda/sql-server-ubi/step8.md

 `systemctl --user daemon-reload`{{execute T2}}

-Stop the SQL Server container using systemd -
+Stop the SQL Server container using the `systemctl` utility -

 `systemctl stop container-mssql.service`{{execute T2}}

-Start the SQL Server container using systemd -
+Now, enable and start the SQL Server container service using the `systemctl` utility -

-`systemctl stop container-mssql.service`{{execute T2}}
+`systemctl --now enable container-mssql.service`{{execute}}

-Check the status of the SQL Server container -
+At any point, you may also check the status of the SQL Server container service.

-`systemctl status container-mssql.service`{{execute T2}}
+`systemctl status container-mssql.service --no-pager`{{execute}}

-To configure the SQL Server container to automatically start at the next boot, you should enable the service -

-`systemctl enable container-mssql.service`{{execute T2}}